 If you're looking for a more sustainable hot water solution that will deliver long term energy savings, then a Thermann Heat Pump is an ideal choice.
 However, there are a number of other considerations you'll need to take into account.

 Because heat pumps extract heat from the environment, they tend to be more efficient in warmer climates.
-If you’re located in the southern states of Australia, this should form part of your purchase decision.
-The Thermann heat pump will continue to work down to -5°C.
+If you're located in the southern states of Australia, this should form part of your purchase decision.
+That being said, Thermann heat pumps will continue to produce hot water all the way down to -10°C (Thermann Split Heat Pump).